hashicorp/terraform/website/docs/backends/types/azurerm.html.md

 * `key` - (Required) The name of the Blob used to retrieve/store Terraform's State file inside the Storage Container.

 * `environment` - (Optional) The Azure Environment which should be used.
 This can also be sourced from the `ARM_ENVIRONMENT` environment variable.
 Possible values are `public`, `china`, `german`, `stack` and `usgovernment`.
 Defaults to `public`.

 ---

+When authenticating using the Managed Service Identity (MSI) - the following fields are also supported:

+* `arm_subscription_id` - (Optional) The Subscription ID in which the Storage Account exists.
+This can also be sourced from the `ARM_SUBSCRIPTION_ID` environment variable.

+* `arm_tenant_id` - (Optional) The Tenant ID in which the Subscription exists.
+This can also be sourced from the `ARM_TENANT_ID` environment variable.

+* `msi_endpoint` - (Optional) The path to a custom Managed Service Identity endpoint which is automatically determined if not specified.
+This can also be sourced from the `ARM_MSI_ENDPOINT` environment variable.

+* `use_msi` - (Optional) Should Managed Service Identity authentication be used?
+This can also be sourced from the `ARM_USE_MSI` environment variable.

+---